 As the tire program is a retailer based collection system, TSBC defines a collection facility as "a TSBC registered retailer that, in the normal course of business, will accept one scrap tire for every new tire sold."
-This definition reflects the fact that not all tire retailers are in a position to take back a scrap tire for every new tire sold.
+This definition reflects that not all tire retailers are in a position to take back a scrap tire for every new tire sold.
 An example is Home Depot, which may sell a trailer with new tires even though their primary business is not selling tires or equipment with new tires.

-In 2013 there were 1,776 collection facilities compared to 1,733 in 2012.
-The change relates to a combination of various events, such as new retailer locations, locations closing or a change in the retailer's business that resulted in the retailer no longer meeting the definition of a collection facility.
+In 2014 there were 1,827 collection facilities compared to 1,776 in 2013.
+The change relates to a combination of various events, such as new retailer locations, closed locations, and changes in retailer businesses that resulted in the retailers no longer meeting the definition of a collection facility.